engineerbaz/BAZ-learns/Cloud_Architect/05_Storage_HuaweiCloud.md

 - 100 billion object, 10 million concurrent access
 - Multi Level protection ,authorization Management
 - Tiered and two billing mode.
+- stores all object in same logical layer
+- An Object is basic data storage unit in OBS (comprise of Key, Data and Metadata)
+  - Key specify name of object and UTF-8 string between 1 to 124 character
+  - Metadata describe the object, key value pair, type user-defined and system-defined (date, Content-length, modified)
+  - Data refer to content